leighseverson/purexposure/README.md

 **Outliers**

-The `outlier` column is a logical value indicating whether the record has been flagged as an outlier, in which case `kg_chm_used` has been replaced with a calculated maximum rate of application.
-The algorithm used to identify and correct erroneously high records of application was developed based on methods used by Gunier et al. (2001).
+The `outlier` column, in the case when the record has been flagged as an outlier and `kg_chm_used` has been replaced with a calculated maximum rate of application, lists the raw value of recorded kilograms of applied chemical.
+This column is only included in the data frame returned from `pull_clean_pur()` if `sum_application = FALSE`.
+The algorithm used to identify and correct economically unfeasible and therefore erroneously high records of application was developed based on methods used by Gunier et al. (2001).

 For each active ingredient and each year, a calculated maximum rate of application was calculated as mean pounds per acre plus two standard